 Traditional versions of stuffed peppers use green bell peppers, ground beef and rice.
 Here’s my recipe for turkey quinoa stuffed peppers with ground turkey, nutrition-packed quinoa and tomatoes plus warming spices and a little feta cheese for some tang.
 You can make the stuffing ahead of time to save time.
 Notes for dietary options are at the end.

 Turkey Quinoa Stuffed Peppers: Choosing Bell Peppers

 Bell peppers are packed with vitamins C, A and E and make a great vessel for a savory filling and satisfying dinner.
 For the bell peppers, choose red or orange.
 Brighter colored peppers have more nutrition in them and a sweeter taste.
 Pick through what’s available and choose fat, round peppers if you can.
 If all that’s available is long and narrow, don’t worry; the recipe will still work just fine.
 Just follow my notes.

 Choose peppers that are smooth-skinned (not wrinkled), richly colored, and heavy for their size.
-On shape – if the peppers are short, squatty and round, trim off the top and fill them whole.
-If they are long and narrow, do not cut off the top; cut them in half stem to end all of the way through for filling.
+On shape – if the peppers are short, squat and round, trim off the top and fill them whole.
+If they are long and narrow, do not cut off the top.
+Instead cut them in half stem to end all of the way through for filling.
 Trim out the ribs and seeds from peppers with your fingers and a sharp paring knife until they are clean inside.
 After cooking the filling, stuff your peppers and bake.

 Make The Filling